Billy Vessels

-Billy Dale Vessels (March 22, 1931 – November 17, 2001) was a gridiron football player.
-He played college football at the University of Oklahoma and won the Heisman Trophy in 1952.
-Vessels went on to play professional football with the National Football League's Baltimore Colts and the Western Interprovincial Football Union's Edmonton Eskimos.
+Billy Dale Vessels (March 22, 1931 – November 17, 2001) was an American football player at the halfback position.
+He played college football for the Oklahoma Sooners, winning a national championship in 1950 and being awarded the Heisman Trophy in 1952.

+Despite being drafted in the first round of the 1953 draft (second pick overall) by the Baltimore Colts of the National Football League (NFL), Vessels signed with the Edmonton Eskimos of the Western Interprovincial Football Union (WIFU), playing one season there and winning the inaugural award for the most outstanding player in Canada.

+Vessels lost the next two years to military service, playing on the service team at Fort Sill, Oklahoma, before joining the Colts for the 1956 campaign, his only NFL season.
+Unhappy being relegated to a reserve role under head coach Weeb Ewbank, Vessels retired after the 1956 season to take up the construction business in Coral Gables, Florida.

+Biography

 College football career

-Vessels led the Oklahoma Sooners to the national championship in 1950, scoring 15 touchdowns.
-In 1952, he won the Heisman Trophy.
+Billy Vessels gained prominence with the Oklahoma Sooners as a star of what was heralded as the "Phantom Backfield" together with All-American quarterback Eddie Crowder and fellow backs Buck McPhail and Buddy Leake.
+Vessels was instrumental in leading the team to the national championship in 1950, scoring 15 touchdowns.

+During the 1952 season he rushed for 1,072 yards including seven 100-yard performances, and 17 touchdowns en route to winning the 1952 Heisman Trophy.
 Playing under the legendary Bud Wilkinson, he became the first of seven Sooners, followed by Steve Owens (1969), Billy Sims (1978), Jason White (2003), Sam Bradford (2008), Baker Mayfield (2017), and Kyler Murray (2018) to win the award.
-During the 1952 season he rushed for 1,072 yards including seven 100 yard performances, and 17 touchdowns.
 These achievements led to his induction into the College Football Hall of Fame in 1974.

 He was also a member of the Sigma Nu fraternity at the University of Oklahoma, along with being a member of the Army Reserve Officers' Training Corps.

 Professional football career

+Edmonton Eskimos

-Vessels was the first pick of the Baltimore Colts in the first round of the 1953 NFL Draft, but did not join the Colts following the draft, electing instead to play with the Edmonton Eskimos of the then Western Interprovincial Football Union.
-During his rookie season in 1953, Vessels led the WIFU, the forerunner of the CFL Western Conference (later changed to Division) in rushing with 926 yards on 129 carries and with eight rushing touchdowns.
-He caught 20 passes for 310 yards and with one touchdown.
-Vessels also passed 393 yards on 30 attempts with 18 completions and 4 touchdown passes to having thrown only one interception and while on defence he snagged four interceptions.
+Vessels was the first pick of the Baltimore Colts in the first round of the 1953 NFL draft, but did not join the Colts following the draft, electing instead to play with the Edmonton Eskimos of the Western Interprovincial Football Union (WIFU), one of the forerunners of the Canadian Football League.

+During his rookie season in 1953, Vessels led the WIFU in rushing with 926 yards gained on 129 carries (7.2 yards per carry), with eight rushing touchdowns.
+He also caught 20 passes for 310 yards (15.5 yards per catch) and one touchdown.
+The halfback Vessels also passed 30 times, completing 18 for 393 yards and 4 touchdowns, against only one interception.
+Defensively he snagged four interceptions from his defensive halfback position.
-Vessels became the first player to win the Schenley Award as the Canadian Rugby-Football Union's (CRU) Most Outstanding Player (the CFL did not come into existence until 1958).
-Vessels played only the one season in Canada.
-Vessels played one game with the Kitchener-Waterloo Dutchmen of the ORFU who were acting as a farm team for Edmonton in 1954 - this was to try and qualify Vessels as a non-import under the rules at that time.
-In 1956, he joined the NFL's Baltimore Colts, the team that had drafted him three years prior.
-That season, his only for the Colts, he had 11 receptions for 177 yards and a touchdown plus returned 16 kickoffs for 379 yards.
-Unfortunately, Vessels' professional career in the NFL was cut short by a leg injury.